woodylee1974/simple_sm/README.md

 ?  single characters
 ```

-## Pass in event
+## send event to state machine
-You have 2 methods to pass in event to state machine object:
+You have 2 methods to send event to state machine object:

-1) call the method with same name as event
+1) call the method with the name same as event
 For example,
 ```
 	def nothing_unplug(self, *args, **kwargs):